Freecey/dev-rest/README.md

 # dev-rest-rasta theme
 Theme for Wordpress 5.6 CMS for restaurant.
-All Part of site editable by admin section
+All Part of site editable in admin section

 ___